Laruline/DataAnalyst_Portfolio/README.md

-# Lauréline Colliard - Data Analyst Portfolio
+# Lauréline Colliard - Data Projects

 ## About
 Hi, I'm Lauréline!
 With a background in 3D animation, technical rigging and project management, I've always been passionate about problem-solving and technology.
 As a project, I've decided to improve my data technical knowledge !